PRESS DIGEST-Canada - June 14

-* France-German agreement seen as key catalyst (Adds reference to Russian fighter development in 7th paragraph)

-June 14 The following are the top stories from selected Canadian newspapers.
+June 14 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Property developers in Ontario are calling for changes to rent-control measures announced by the province in April, saying they are too harsh and are already causing builders to cancel apartment construction projects. tgam.ca/2s9G5Cj